Wednesday 25 August 2010

 • 2007 / Clinching the title in National Division 3A, RFC Tournai registers the first tangible success in its young history, as the club accedes to National Division 2 - 37 years after one of its predecessor clubs, RRC Tournaisien, last played at that level.
 In May 2007, the final of the U17 European Championships is played at Stade Luc Varenne, with Spain defeating England thanks to an isolated goal by FC Barcelona talent Bojan Krkić.

 • 2010 / With top flight club R Excelsior Mouscron from nearby Mouscron going bankrupt in January 2010, tentative merger talks between RFC Tournai and (what is left of) 'Excel' are held, but nothing comes of it.
-In the end, Mouscron allows itself to be absorbed by D3 club RRC Péruwelz (matricule 216), which changes its name to become R Mouscron-Péruwelz - with first team football moving to Mouscron's Stade Le Canonnier forthwith.
+In the end, Mouscron allows itself to be absorbed by D3 club RRC Péruwelz (registration number 216), which changes its name to become R Mouscron-Péruwelz - with first team football moving to Mouscron's Stade Le Canonnier forthwith.

 • 2011 / Following a spell of four seasons in D2, RFC Tournai drops back into National Division 3.